About BIHYU Martial Arts

 Master Cha Kyeong-shin is a senior Korean martial arts instructor and educator with decades of experience in traditional martial arts training, academic instruction, and organizational leadership.

-He currently serves as President of Bi-hyu Martial Arts Center and is affiliated with the Korea Martial Arts Association.
-In addition to his instructional work, Master Cha is an Adjunct Professor in the Department of Oriental Martial Arts at Youngsan University, where he contributes to the academic development of traditional martial arts studies.
+He currently serves as President of BIHYU Martial Arts Center in South Korea (separate organization) and is affiliated with national martial arts organizations.
+He is also an Adjunct Professor in the Department of Oriental Martial Arts at Youngsan University, where he contributes to the academic development of traditional martial arts studies.

-Master Cha has completed advanced training through the UNESCO International Centre of Martial Arts (ICM) and is a regular member of the Korea Hapkido Leaders Association, reflecting his commitment to both cultural preservation and professional standards in martial arts education.
+Master Cha has completed advanced training through the UNESCO International Centre of Martial Arts (ICM) and is a member of the Korea Hapkido Leaders Association.

-His martial arts background spans multiple disciplines, including:
+His martial arts background includes advanced ranks in multiple Korean systems:

-Master Cha’s work emphasizes traditional technique, structured training, and responsible instruction, bridging classical Korean martial arts with modern educational and organizational frameworks.
+Master Cha’s work emphasizes traditional technique, structured training, and responsible instruction, bridging classical Korean martial arts with modern educational approaches.